NVIDIA/cloud-native-docs/kubernetes/anthos-guide.rst

 .. _anthos-dgx-bm:

 ***********************************************************************
-Anthos bare-metal with NVIDIA DGX Systems and GPU-Accelerated Servers
+Anthos on Bare Metal with NVIDIA DGX Systems and GPU-Accelerated Servers
 ***********************************************************************

 Anthos on bare metal with DGX A100 or NVIDIA GPU-accelerated servers systems enables a consistent development and operational experience across deployments,